 Graduate Course Catalog

-ACCN 6040 Financial Reporting II (4) – Prerequisite: ACCN 6030.
-This is a concept-oriented course that continues the intensive examination of financial reporting issues and financial statement categories begun in Financial Reporting I, focusing on the liability side of the balance sheet.
-This class is an intermediate accounting course.
+ACCN 6040 Financial Reporting II (4) - This is a concept-oriented course that continues the intensive examination of financial reporting issues and financial statement categories begun in Financial Reporting I, focusing on the liability side of the balance sheet.

 ACCN 6050 Accounting Measurement, Reporting, and Control (3) - This course introduces basic concepts underlying the measurement and reporting of a business’s economic activities, how to use this information to inform managerial decisions, and how accounting information is used as part of the managerial control system.
 The course is loosely divided into three topics: 1) The concepts and relationships underlying the income statement, balance sheet and statement of cash flows; 2) Using accounting information to make decisions about resource allocations and to evaluate the performance of firms, business units and managers; and 3) Using accounting information as part of an overall control system to ensure that the organization is meeting its goals.
 The course is intended as an introduction for individuals who will make business decisions, evaluate other firms, business units, or managers, or be evaluated themselves via accounting information.

 ACCN 7110 Auditing (3) -Current professional developments in auditing are examined with particular attention given to the auditor’s decision-making process.
 Fundamental auditing concepts are studied to provide a framework for the development and application of practical audit procedures.
-Note: A student who has already taken intermediate accounting as an undergraduate, has a CPA, or has the consent of the instructor, may take ACCN 7110.
+Note: A student who has already taken intermediate accounting I and II as an undergraduate, has a CPA, or has the consent of the instructor may take ACCN 7110.

-ACCN 7120 Advanced Financial Accounting (3) - Prerequisite: ACCN 6050.
-Advanced and problem areas in financial accounting and reporting are examined.
+ACCN 7120 Advanced Financial Accounting (3) - Advanced and problem areas in financial accounting and reporting are examined.
 Topics include the equity method of reporting investments, accounting for mergers and acquisitions, consolidated financial statements, accounting for partnerships, foreign currency transactions, and accounting for governmental and other not-for-profit organizations.

-ACCN 7150 Accounting Information Systems (3) - Prerequisite: ACCN 6050.
-Concepts of accounting and computer systems are integrated to develop an understanding of accounting information systems.
+ACCN 7150 Accounting Information Systems (3) - Concepts of accounting and computer systems are integrated to develop an understanding of accounting information systems.
 Through extensive use of computer systems, this course emphasizes the development, use, and maintenance of such systems.

-ACCN 7170 Advanced Auditing (3) - Prerequisite: ACCN 7110 or equivalent.
-Conceptual foundations to diverse means by which assurers improve the quality of information used by third parties for contracting purposes are explored.
+ACCN 7170 Advanced Auditing (3) - Conceptual foundations to diverse means by which assurers improve the quality of information used by third parties for contracting purposes are explored.
 Emphasis is placed on credibility- and relevance-enhancement properties of assurers' services.
 Topics include the economics of assurance and attestation and concepts including independence, risk, evidence, and control.

-ACCN 7200 Accounting Research (3) - Prerequisite: ACCN 6050.
-This course teaches academic research skills in the accounting area.
+ACCN 7200 Accounting Research (3) - This course teaches academic research skills in the accounting arena.
 It applies economics, finance theory, and quantitative methods to study the use of accounting information.
 Major topics include the evolution of accounting and finance, fundamental analysis, and practical applications of accounting analysis.

-ACCN 7270 Accounting for Business and Financial Risk (3) - Prerequisite: ACCN 7120 or concurrent enrollment.
-This course explores concepts of risk and uncertainty applied to the financial management of organizations in achieving business objectives and strategies.
+ACCN 7270 Accounting for Business and Financial Risk (3) - This course explores concepts of risk and uncertainty applied to the financial management of organizations in achieving business objectives and strategies.
 Emphasis is placed on the role of accounting measurement and reporting in the management of such risks.

-ACCN 7280 Accounting and Controls for Operational Risk (3) - Prerequisite: ACCN 6050.
-This course examines how organizations guard against operational risks by designing and executing control systems.
-It also looks at how to establish controls that will provide reasonable assurance that the organization will achieve their overall goals in an effective and efficient manner.
-In this interactive course, students extensively analyze and discuss cases of real organizations.
+ACCN 7280 Accounting and Controls for Operational Risk (3) - This course is for students who want to manage a department or start their own business.
+In the course, operational risk is studied with an examination of how control systems can guard against these risks.
+Students learn how to establish controls that will provide reasonable assurance that organizations will achieve their overall goals (i.e., strategy) in an effective and efficient manner.
+The course specifically focuses on employee control with an exploration of different ways to use the control system to motivate employee effort and to direct this effort towards organizational success.
+Students extensively analyze and discuss cases of real organizations.

 LGST 7210 Business Law (3) - This course provides an overview of the laws that affect private business relationships, including contracts, torts, sales, negotiable instruments, secured transactions, principle-agency relationships, types of business organizations, antitrust, securities regulation, labor laws, administrative laws, and bankruptcy.